o3de/o3de.org/content/docs/user-guide/visualization/cinematics/animation-char-move.md

 1. In the O3DE viewport, click the character, then move or rotate as desired.
 This automatically updates keys at the current position of the slider in the track view sequence timeline slider.

-1. Double\-click the key to access **Key Properties**, then adjust values as needed.
+1. Double-click the key to access **Key Properties**, then adjust values as needed.

 1. Click the ****Curve Editor**** button, then select the tracks where the curve needs to be adjusted.